List of tallest buildings in Quebec City

 Château Frontenac was the tallest building in the province of Quebec from the completion of its tallest tower in 1924 to the completion of Montreal's Royal Bank Tower in 1928.
-However, following the approval of the construction of the Le Phare de Québec complex in 2019, Quebec City is set to retake the title of hosting Quebec's tallest building by 2022.
+In recent years, Quebec City has built a sizeable number of residential high-rises, though significantly less than other cities in Canada.
+As of June 2025, a 23-storey condo tower named “SWL” is under construction in the neighbourhood of Sainte-Foy.